 St. Olav's Hospital, Knowledge Centre

-The knowledge centre is the newest centre at St. Olav's Hospital, Trondheim University Hospital, with a 50/50 hospital and university area for NTNU.
-The centre is the first hospital building in Europe with a passive house standard.
-The building has received a number of architecture awards both nationally and internationally, and it has been published in several architecture journals, websites and books.
+The Knowledge Centre is the newest facility at St. Olavs Hospital, the university hospital in Trondheim, with approximately equal areas dedicated to hospital functions and NTNU university facilities.
+It is Europe’s first hospital building constructed to passive house standards.
+The building has received numerous national and international architecture awards and has been featured in several architectural journals, websites, and books.

 Client